imccausl/tip-distribute/README.md

-## Starbucks Tip Distributor
+## Tip Distributor
 (C) 2017 Ian McCausland.
 This App can be freely distributed and is open source according to the MIT license.
 If you like it, share it, fork it, submit a pull request, etc.

 # Technology Stack
 This app was built using React and Redux with the MaterialUI component library.
 This is my first app in React, and my first time using Redux.
 I learned it by reading the documentation, asking Google questions, and good old fashioned research -- I am a former academic, after all.
 Anyway, the point is: the code is a little messy while I tried to get a handle on interaction between components and managing state with Redux.
 Chalk that up to inexperience.

-I built this in React for two reasons: 1) I wanted to learn React; 2) If this app becomes useful to Starbucks partners, I feel like it would be well served by being turned into a React Native app.
+I built this in React for two reasons: 1) I wanted to learn React and Redux and it seemed like a perfectly reasonable project to get myself started; 2) If this app becomes useful to Starbucks partners, I feel like it would be well served by being turned into a React Native app.
 Learning React Native may be my next leap into the unknown.
 I love this stuff.

 # Back Story